 33.11.2.1.1 EDAM RSE On-Peak Upward Failure Insufficiency Surcharge

-If a Balancing Authority Area in the EDAM Area fails to meet the requirements of Section 33.31.1.3 in the upward direction during any hour within the sixteen-hour on-peak period, then the Balancing Authority Area will be assessed the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge in each hour of the sixteen-hour on-peak period, with such surcharge determined on a tiered structure, as provided in 33.31.1.5.
+If a Balancing Authority Area in the EDAM Area fails to satisfy all of the upward components of the EDAM RSE, as set forth in Section 33.31.1.3, during any hour within the sixteen-hour on-peak period, then the Balancing Authority Area will be assessed the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge in each hour of the sixteen-hour on-peak period, with such surcharge established on a tiered structure, as provided in Section 33.31.1.5.
 The EDAM RSE On-Peak Upward Failure Insufficiency Surcharge will be calculated as the product of (a) the highest EDAM RSE Hourly Upward Deficiency Quantity during the sixteen-hour on-peak period of that day, (b) the greater of the published bilateral electric index prices for the applicable EDAM Trade Location, and (c) the EDAM RSE Failure Multiplier adjusted by the EDAM RSE Failure Scaling Factor.
-The EDAM RSE On-Peak Upward Failure Insufficiency Surcharge applied in each hour of the sixteen-hour block will be adjusted by the EDAM RSE On-Peak Upward Credit amount for each hour the Balancing Authority Area passed the EDAM RSE in the upward direction on that Trading Day’s sixteen-hour block period.
-In the event the EDAM RSE On-Peak Credit amount exceeds the surcharge amount, the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge will be capped at zero.
+The EDAM RSE On-Peak Upward Failure Insufficiency Surcharge applied in each hour of the sixteen-hour block will be adjusted by the EDAM RSE On-Peak Upward Credit amount for each hour the Balancing Authority Area satisfied all of the upward components of the EDAM RSE.
+In the event the EDAM RSE On-Peak Credit amount exceeds the surcharge amount, the EDAM RSE On-Peak Upward Failure Insufficiency Surcharge will be zero.

 33.11.2.1.2 EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge

-If a Balancing Authority Area in the EDAM Area fails to meet the requirements of Section 33.31.1.3 in the upward direction during any hour within the off-peak period, then the Balancing Authority Area will be assessed the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge for each hour during the off-peak period in which there has been an upward failure.
+If a Balancing Authority Area in the EDAM Area fails to satisfy all of the upward components of the EDAM RSE, as set forth in Section 33.31.1.3 in the upward direction during any hour within the off-peak period, then the Balancing Authority Area will be assessed the EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge for each hour during the off-peak period in which there has been an upward failure.
 The EDAM RSE Off-Peak Upward Failure Insufficiency Surcharge will be calculated as the product of (a) EDAM RSE Hourly Upward Deficiency Quantity; (b) the load-weighted average of the LMP of the LAP within that Balancing Authority Area and (c) the EDAM RSE Failure Multiplier.

 33.11.2.1.3 EDAM RSE Downward Failure Insufficiency Surcharge

-If a Balancing Authority Area in the EDAM Area fails to meet the requirements of Section 33.31.1.3 in the downward direction during any hour, then the Balancing Authority Area will be assessed the EDAM RSE Downward Failure Insufficiency Surcharge for each hour in which there has been a downward failure.
+If a Balancing Authority Area in the EDAM Area fails to satisfy all of the downward components of the EDAM RSE during any hour, as set forth in Section 33.31.1.3, then the Balancing Authority Area may be assessed the EDAM RSE Downward Failure Insufficiency Surcharge for each hour in which there has been a downward failure.
 The EDAM RSE Downward Insufficiency Charge will be calculated as the product of (a) the EDAM RSE Hourly Downward RSE Deficiency Quantity and (b) the Marginal Energy Cost of that Balancing Authority Area.
+If the EDAM RSE Hourly Downward Deficiency Quantity is greater than ten (10) MW, then the Balancing Authority Area will be assessed the EDAM RSE Downward Failure Insufficiency Surcharge for each hour in which there has been a downward failure.
+If the EDAM RSE Hourly Downward Deficiency Quantity is less than or equal to ten (10) MW, then there will be no EDAM RSE Downward Failure Insufficiency Surcharge during the applicable hour given the de minimis nature of the failure.

 33.11.2.2 EDAM RSE Surcharge Distribution